bethanyweaver/bethanyweaver.github.io/_posts/2017-01-27-ina-garten-s-engagement-chicken.md

 # Leftovers

 I think I’m more excited for leftovers than I am for the roasted chicken.
-We will reserve the chicken breasts for Creamy Tuscan Garlic Chicken and the leftover dark meat for Chicken Fried Rice
+We will reserve the chicken breasts for Creamy Tuscan Garlic Chicken and the leftover dark meat for Chicken Fried Rice.